hannotify/pattern-matching-small-enhancement-or-major-feature/sections/2-pattern-matching-for-switch.md

 note:
 So this method would make a lot more sense if it was `static`.
-In fact, its enclosing class would probably contain more static methods like this, such as `isTunerActive` for example.
+In fact, its enclosing class could be called `EffectOperations` and would probably contain more static methods like this, such as `isTunerActive` for example.

 ---